miguelaferreira/gitlab-clone/README.md

 #### SSH

-There are two requirements for cloning via SSH that apply to both public and private groups:
+There are three requirements for cloning via SSH that apply to both public and private groups:

 1. A known hosts file containing and entry for the GitLab server must exist in the default location (`${HOME}/.ssh/known_hosts`).
 This entry looks something like